pink-gorilla/demo/README.md

 - with tools deps: `clojure -X:goldly`
 - with leiningen: `lein goldly`

-You can use "watch" which brings 10x developer tools.
+You can use *"watch"* which brings 10x developer tools.
-Or you can use "watch2" which does not.
-10x developer tools mae the bundel bigger, but coould be helpful for debugging.
+Or you can use *"watch2"* which does not.
+10x developer tools make the bundel bigger, but coould be helpful for debugging.

 ## Run Demo (custom bundel - build & run)